Qingquan-Li/DoorGo/CONTRIBUTING.md

 1. Fork the owner's repo (upstream)

-   The the original(owner) repo should include 2 branches: main(master), dev
+   The original(owner) repo should include 2 branches: main(master), dev

    - main(master) branch for production
    - dev branch for development